lidofinance/alerting-forta/polygon/README.md

-# Lido on Polygon Detection Bot for Forta
+# Lido Detection Bot for apps on polygon

 ## Supported chains

-* Ethereum mainnet
+* Polygon mainnet

-## Sub-bots
+## Alerts

-### DAO-OPS

-DAO operations related alerts

-**Alerts:**

-- \[HUGE|HIGH\]-BUFFERED-MATIC - Too many MATIC in the buffer
-- STMATIC-REWARDS-DISTRIBUTION-DELAY - stMATIC rewards distribution delay (more than 24h)
-- INVALID-PROXY-ADMIN-OWNER - Invalid proxy admin owner
-- INVALID-PROXY-ADMIN-ADDR - Invalid proxy admin address
-- LOW-DEPOSIT-EXECUTOR-BALANCE - Low balance of depositor bot
+* LOW-LIDO-GRAPH-BALANCE - Low balance of Lido vault for The Graph
-- STMATIC-REWARDS-DECREASED - Decrease in stMATIC rewards
-- PROXY-ADMIN-OWNER-CHANGE - Proxy admin address changed
-- Alerts on the admin events in Lido on Polygon contracts

-### Node-operators

-Node Operators related alerts

-**Alerts:**

-- NO-ACTIVE-NODE-OPERATORS-POLYGON - No Active Node Operators
-- BAD-OPERATOR-STATUS-POLYGON - There are operators with the bad state
-- BAD-OPERATOR-NFT-OWNER-POLYGON - Bad Node Operator proxy NFT owner

-### Withdrawals-monitoring

-Withdrawals monitoring

-**Alerts:**

-- HUGE-WITHDRAWALS-REQUESTS-MATIC - Huge withdrawals during last {period}

 ## Development